PATH TO NET ZERO:

-For 30 years, New Tradition Homes has led the Washington home building market, constructing over 5000 single-family homes.
-Recognized as a top 5 builder in the state for volume, New Tradition is also recognized nationally as a leader for building energy efficient homes.
+For 30 years, New Tradition Homes has led the Washington home building market, constructing over 5,000 single-family homes.
+Recognized as a top 5 builder in the state for volume, New Tradition is also recognized nationally as a leader in building energy-efficient homes.

-Some builders claim to build energy efficient homes, but very few build to the level of New Tradition.
-Meaning, all New Tradition homes are certified ENERGY STAR and Built Green Washington 3-star; the only high-volume builder in the state to do so.
+Some builders claim to build energy-efficient homes, but very few build to the level of New Tradition.
+This means all New Tradition homes are certified ENERGY STAR and Built Green Washington 3-star; the only high-volume builder in the state to do so.
 This commitment to excellence is reflected in company values, which highlight quality, durability, health, and innovation.
 Family-owned, New Tradition has built homes since 1987.
-The company’s leadership includes brothers, Chris and Kelly Helmes.
+The company’s leadership includes brothers Chris and Kelly Helmes.

 An industry leader

-Each year, ENERGY STAR recognizes the top energy efficient builders in America; the highest honor is Partner of the Year – Sustained Excellence.
+Each year, ENERGY STAR recognizes the top energy-efficient builders in America; the highest honour is Partner of the Year – Sustained Excellence.
 New Tradition received this award in 2016, 2017, and 2018.

 Steve Tapio, Building Science Team Leader, has worked for New Tradition since 2003.
-Tapio says, “We are proud of our awards, but the most important driver for our company is our home buyer, we deliver a home that we would proudly build for our mom.
-Kelly Helmes instills in us that every home must pass the ‘mom test’.”
+Tapio says, “We are proud of our awards, but our home buyer is the most important driver for our company.
+We deliver a home that we would proudly build for our mom.
+Kelly Helmes reminds us that every home must pass the ‘mom test’.”
 The mom test translates into a home that is high quality and durable, costs less to live in, is comfortable, and has healthy indoor air quality; the latter three are directly attributed to building strategies that improve energy efficiency, including mechanical design, duct tightness, and particulate control.